trustytrojan/neosu/README.md

 ### Building (windows)

+Make sure you pulled Git LFS files (method varies depending on your Git client).

-Open `neosu.vcxproj` with Visual Studio then press F5.
+To run neosu, open `neosu.vcxproj` with Visual Studio then press F5.

 ### Building (linux)